 Specialty colored pencils are products that are outside of the norm of what a conventional colored pencil entails.
 These are pencils that are made of other types of materials such as graphite or chalk or that have exceedingly large or small lead such as the Prismacolor Verithin and Prismacolor Art Stix, respectively.
 These pencils have to be approached on a case-by-case basis.
 We initially recommend sticking to a hand sharpener or art knife starting (and in some cases, you will have to if the pencil is too large or too small to fit in a pencil sharpener).

 A quality colored pencil in the hand of an experienced artist can tackle a huge range of applications and settings.
 One of the ways that a colored pencil stands out from other art mediums is in its versatility.
 This is accomplished in many ways, including the ability to vary the tip size.

 A sharp point is great for highly intricate areas such as hair on an animal, eyelashes, cracks on a rock, and other subtle features.
-In order to achieve a sharp point, however, you need both the proper pencil as well as the proper sharpener.
+To achieve a sharp point, however, you need both the proper pencil as well as the proper sharpener.

 We recommend sticking with a harder lead material with a smaller core if you plan on doing a lot of highly detailed works.
 However, when you combine a hard material with a small point, you can struggle with a very brittle and fragile tip that is easily broken while trying to sharpen.

-A dull point is good applying a lot of color or general blending.
-Obviously, simply coloring with a sharp point will ultimately lead to a dull point, but there are also ways to achieve this result with a sharpener.
+A dull point is good for applying a lot of color or general blending.
+Simply coloring with a sharp point will ultimately lead to a dull point, but there are also ways to achieve this result with a sharpener.

 First, your softer wax-based pencils are going to be much better at creating a smooth and dull point for blending.
 The increased surface area combined with the softer material means that just about any type of sharpener will work here.
 Even your standard elementary school type pencil sharpeners should do fine.